oldtechaa/SeekMIDI/CONTRIBUTING.md

 Follow [these directions](https://help.github.com/articles/cloning-a-repository/) to download the repo.
 Begin development!

+### Making Changes ###

+Here are some guidelines on coding style for changes:

+ * Use two space indentation.
+Not tabs.

+ * Functions should be called in this style: $foo->bar()

+ * Keywords and built-ins should be called in this style: for ()

+ * Properties of a class should not use parentheses, like this: $foo->bar

+ * Use perlish fors when possible, declaring the count variable before the opening parentheses.
+C-style loops should generally be avoided.

+ * Use good judgement when choosing to optimise for performance versus readability.
+If some "performance optimisation" is not generally accepted as improving performance and harms readability, don't use it.

+ * Use single quotes when not including variables to be escaped, double quotes if including escaped variables.

+ * Comment your code as you add major new features.

+ * For anything not mentioned here, take a look at the existing code for examples of how to format things.

 ### Submitting Pull Requests ###

 Follow [these directions](https://help.github.com/articles/creating-a-pull-request/) to submit a pull request to the repository when done with your changes.